 In less than a decade, Instacart gone from a niche grocery delivery service available only in the Bay Area to one of the fastest-growing companies in the country.
-While you may have heard the name of the app or seen Instacart shoppers at work in your local grocery store, you may also be wondering how Instacart works.

 In this article we’ll take a deep dive into the history of the company, look at its business model, demonstrate how to use the Instacart app, explain how personal shoppers find what you’re looking for (and how they’re paid), answer questions about delivery time, and answer other questions people have about the app.

 This will be your one-stop shop for understanding the Instacart service and how it works to get food from grocery store shelves to your front door.

 Let’s jump right in.

 Instacart was started by a former Amazon employee who wanted to take what his previous company was doing with books and home goods and apply the model to grocery shopping.

 Founded in the Bay Area in 2012, the grocery delivery company quickly expanded to major cities across the rest of the United States, including Boston, Chicago, New York, San Francisco, Los Angeles, Washington, D.C., and Philadelphia.